Hossein8201/Operating-Systems-Laboratory/README.md

 6. **Algorithm Implementation**: Real-world implementation of OS algorithms
 7. **Problem-Solving Skills**: Ability to identify and solve OS-related problems

-## 🤝 Contributing

-This repository contains educational materials.
-For improvements or corrections:
-1. Review the existing code and documentation
-2. Identify areas for enhancement
-3. Submit suggestions through appropriate channels

-## 📝 License

-This project is for educational purposes.
-All materials are intended for academic use in Operating Systems courses.

-## 👥 Authors

-- **Course**: Operating Systems Laboratory
-- **Institution**: Computer Engineering Department
-- **Semester**: 6th Semester
-- **Academic Year**: Operating Systems Lab Course

 ## 📞 Support

 For questions or issues related to the laboratory work:
 - Review the lab manual (`OS_LAB_InstructionManual.pdf`)
 - Check individual lab reports for specific instructions
 - Consult the setup guide (`how to setup Linux.pdf`)

+## 📝 License

+This project is for educational purposes.
+All materials are intended for academic use in Operating Systems courses.